 It has been a long time since our last post!
 I have spent the majority of the last four years pregnant, and breastfeeding and our family, which was just my husband and I, is now a family of 5!
-I will be back in action soon, and in the meantime, I want to send out a huge thanks to all our amazing volunteers who have kept our organization running while I’ve been busy in another area of my life.
-Our programs have been quietly running, and we I am to be back at it, with our public programs and festival in 2020.
+I want to send out a huge thanks to all our amazing volunteers who have kept our organization running while I’ve been busy in another area of my life.
+Our programs have been quietly running, and although I have enjoyed running EWF with all my heart, it is regret that I announce that we will not return again in the near future.

 Calgary, AB–Every Woman Foundation (EWF) will host a screening of the educational documentary The Mask You Live In, by The Representation Project, in partnership with Recovery Acres Society.
 The screening will will take place on January 21, 2016 at the Globe Cinema Theatre at 5:30 p.m.
 A live panel discussion, moderated by CTV’s Tara Nelson, will follow the screening.
 Tickets are free before December 29.
 General admission tickets are $5 and are available here.